Nathan Dossantos

-Nathan José Kitchell Dossantos (born April 11, 1999) is a Canadian professional soccer player who plays as a defender for the Charleston Battery in the USL Championship.
+Nathan José Kitchell Dossantos (born April 11, 1999) is a Canadian professional soccer player who plays as a defender for USL Championship club Tampa Bay Rowdies.

 Early life

 Dossantos began playing youth soccer at age six with Oakville SC.
 He later played with Dixie SC, followed by youth stints with the Toronto FC Academy, Woodbridge Strikers and Sigma FC.

 College career

 In 2018, Dossantos began attending Duquesne University, where he played for the men's soccer team.
 He made his collegiate debut on August 24, 2018, against the Marshall Thundering Herd.
 On October 13, 2018, he scored his first collegiate goal in a victory over the George Mason Patriots.

 Ahead of the 2020 season, Dossantos transferred to Marshall University to play for the men's soccer team.
 He scored his first goal for Marshall on March 13, 2021, scoring the overtime winner against the FIU Panthers.
 In his first season with Marshall (played in the 2021 Spring due to the COVID-19 pandemic), he helped them with the national title and was named the Conference USA Defensive Player of the Week three times, and was named an All-Conference USA First Team All-Star, All-Southeast Region Second-Team, Scholar All-Region, Scholar All-American Second Team, Conference USA Commissioner's Honor Roll, NCAA All-Tournament Team, and TopDrawer Soccer Best XI Teams Third Team Defense.
 Ahead of his senior season, he was named the Conference USA Preseason Defensive Player of the Year.
 At the end of the season, he was named the Conference USA Defensive MVP and was named to the All-Conference First Team and the All-Southeast Region First Team.